Septoplasty – Surgery of the Septum in Melbourne and Sydney

 Complications and Risks of a Septoplasty

-Septoplasty, like any surgery, carries the risk of bleeding, infection, or an allergic reaction to the anesthetic.
+Septoplasty, like any surgery, carries the risk of bleeding and infection, as well as the risk of an allergic reaction to the anaesthetic.

 - Presence of the deviated septum symptoms,